 Licensing Information Released by the OLCC

-Applications will begin being accepted on January 4th, 2016.
+They will begin accepting applications on January 4th, 2016.

-There is an annual license fee of $1,000 established by Measure 91 plus a non-refundable application fee of $250 per license application.
+Measure 91 has established an annual license fee of $1,000.
+Plus a non-refundable application fee of $250 per license application.

-There is not a limited to how many licensees an applicant can apply for and an applicant is eligible to win multiple license types.
+There is not a limited to how many licensees an applicant can apply for.
+Also, an applicant is eligible to win multiple license types.